Cortes Generales: High Middle Ages (8th–12th centuries)

-The royal councils (curia regis) of the Iberian peninsula's various kingdoms came to be known as cortes (Castilian Spanish) or corts (Valencian Spanish).
+The royal councils (curia regis) of the Iberian Peninsula's various kingdoms came to be known as cortes (Spanish) or corts (Catalan/Valencian).
 They began as advisory councils made up of the most powerful nobles and the feudal lords closest to the king.
 General councils were convened in 873, 1020, 1050, and 1063.
 The 1188 Cortes of León convened by Alfonso IX is sometimes taken to mark the beginning of parliamentary bodies in Western Europe because it was the first to provide formal national representation of the free urban citizens alongside the clergy and hereditary nobility.
 Subsequently, larger and more inclusive Cortes occurred in the Principality of Catalonia in 1192, the Kingdom of Portugal in 1211, the Kingdom of Castile in 1250, the Kingdom of Aragon in 1274, the Kingdom of Valencia in 1283, and Kingdom of Navarre in 1300.
 The Leonese and Castilian Corteses were merged in 1258, after which it provided representation to Burgos, Toledo, León, Seville, Córdoba, Murcia, Jaén, Zamora, Segovia, Ávila, Salamanca, Cuenca, Toro, Valladolid, Soria, Madrid, Guadalajara, and (after 1492) Granada.
+On the other hand, the Cortes of the states of the Crown of Aragon remained separate bodies.
+In 1283, the Corts of Catalonia became the first parliamentary body in Europe with officially recognized co-legislative power, beyond the custom.